 We had been to Volendam before, more than once even.
 It’s always a great day out and I love the atmosphere is this quaint town, even on busy and crowded days.
 However, we got curious to what Volendam would be like these days during the Corona pandemic.

 I was shocked, as I had never seen Volendam as empty as it was this June.
 The famous Dijk was completely empty.
 A few tourists, but mostly locals were around, so nice.
+But that was of course due to the pandemic.

 From Amsterdam you can easily take a daytrip to Volendam.
 Consider taking the bus, as this popular Netherlands tourist attraction is located just over 30 minutes from the city center of Amsterdam.